oxemis/oxisms-php/README.md

 ->setMaxCreditsPerSending(1)
 ->setMessage("Hi there !
 This is my first SMS sent with the awesome oxisms-php library !");

-// Will throw an API Exception :
+// Will throw an OxiSmsException :
 // Code : 406
 // Message : Total credits needed to send the message (2) exceeds the MaxCreditsPerSending parameter (1).
 $client->sendAPI->send($message);